Below, we unpick the tuxedo and all its parts so you’ll know you’re wearing the right thing next time you get a black-tie invitation.

 Both are pretty smart, right?
-Yes, but the real difference between a tuxedo and a suit is that one is more dressed-up than the other.
-It comes down to satin – dinner jackets have it, evening suit jackets generally don’t.
-You’ll usually see satin adding elegance to the lapels, buttons and pockets of a dinner jacket.
+Yes, but the real difference between a tuxedo and a standard suit is that one is more dressed-up than the other.
+It comes down to satin – tuxedos and dinner jackets have it, suit jackets generally don’t.
+You’ll usually see satin adding elegance to the lapels, buttons and pockets of a tuxedo jacket.
 The satin is black, pretty much universally.
 So even if you go for a tux in burgundy velvet or navy wool, it’ll probably have black satin detailing.
 The main body material can have a slight sheen too, which you don’t normally see on standard suits.

 The lapels of a suit and tux are where the lines start to blur.
 Both evening suit jackets and dinner jackets can have notch and peak lapels, with peak lapels generally standing out as the dressier option.
 The difference comes with shawl lapels.
-These are the single pieces of material that sit in an unbroken curve from your collar to your waist, and they’re only seen on dinner jackets.
+These are the single pieces of material that sit in an unbroken curve from your collar to your waist, and they’re only seen on tuxedo jackets.

 You’re also more likely to see a single-button fastening on a tux and a two-button fastening on a business suit.
-It’s because, broadly speaking, the fewer buttons there are on a jacket, the more formal it is.
+It’s because, broadly speaking, the fewer buttons there are on a jacket the more formal it is.
 Both dinner jackets and suit jackets can be double-breasted, so it’s best to look at the other pointers to decide which side of the fence it sits on.

 Finally, choose a pair of dress shoes in black leather or patent, and give them a good polish the night before.